dkataskin/geo-tasks/README.md

 ### Workflow:

-1. The manager creates a task with location [lat1, long1]
+1. The manager creates a task with locations [lat1, long1], [lat2, long2]
-1. The driver gets the list of the nearest tasks by submitting current location [lat2, long2]
+1. The driver gets the list of the nearest tasks by submitting current location [lat3, long3]
 1. Driver picks one task from the list (the task becomes assigned)
 1. Driver finishes the task (becomes done)